DAGWorks-Inc/burr/examples/hello-world-counter/README.md

 This will open a chrome window and print out the URL.
 The state machine this encapsulates takes the following form:

 ![State Machine](statemachine.png)

+Note: if you are looking for an example of the class based action API, then take a look at `application_classbased.py`.